magicaltrap/clickbait_weka/README.md

  | 834  | 615  |  b = clickbait

+# Summary

-This was a quick guide to Weka, how to train and test a model.
+This was a quick guide to Weka, how to train and test a classifier model.
+You can tell Weka to ignore a feature (e.g. `ID` in this case) during training so we can use this feature later for predictions if necessary.
 I chose the Naive Bayes model initially because it is a model that is easy to understand and it converts very fast (0.04 seconds) in Weka.
 There are more models that you can try in Weka that will give better results, so please try it out.